tyriis/js.slides/README.rst

 Events
 ======

-**Slides.transitionStart**
+transitionStart
   trigger when the user transition is started, normaly when a user click next or previous slide

-**Slides.transitionComplete**
+transitionComplete
   trigger when the transition is complete and the slider is in a stable state again.

 DefaultSlideUI
 ==============